ZaighamZ/ZaighamZ.github.io/index.md

 ***
 ## Projects / Demos

+Due to limited time, I am unable to add all here.
+However, will peridically add more here soon.
+Nevertheless, if you have any specific questions about any of my projects or papers, please feel free to write an email.

 - Anomaly Detection Robot for Industrial Applications:
 <video src="/assets/files/robot.mp4" controls title="Anomaly Detection Robot" width="250">
 </video>